matrix-org/matrix-spec-proposals/proposals/2432-revised-alias-publishing.md

 of "official" aliases for their room, instead of matrix servers automatically publishing lists of all room aliases into the room state.
-No particular guarantees are offered that this alias list is entirely accurate: it becomes room moderators' responsibilty to keep it so.
+No particular guarantees are offered that this alias list is entirely accurate: it becomes room moderators' responsibility to keep it so.

 Meanwhile, the aliases that map to a given room on a given server become the ultimate responsibility of the administrators of that server.
 We give them